 ADAT Out

-Interface for a device receiving an ADAT signal from the Fireface 400.
+Interface for a device receiving an ADAT signal from the Fireface UC.
 Transmits channels 1 to 8.
-When sending a Double Speed signal, this port carries channels 1 to 4.
+When sending a Double Speed signal, this port carries channels 1 to 4, at Quad Speed the channels 1 and 2.